 We also consider that the existing bullet point 4 should be strengthened to read

 * place an emphasis on the more sustainable modes of transport and on the reduction of emissions and promoting the use of cleaner fuels"

 In this context, it is to be hoped that HC is in favour of the Scottish Government's aspiration to electrify the railway from Perth to Inverness by 2030.

 In conclusion, please include rail options in much greater detail in your plan so that they are always considered and promoted along side other possible solutions in all of Highland Council's deliberations on land use planning, development and actual construction of facilities to benefit the economy and people of the Highlands and our vital links with the rest of the UK.

 We trust that our ideas may be incorporated in to the published plan and look forward to working with you in any way we can.
 If you wish any further information or clarification please contact the undersigned.

 Committee Member FoFNL

-The Highland Council's document can be found at:
+The Highland Council's page about this document can be found here.

 The actual plan is stored on our website.